Feb. 24, 2017

-The Department of veterans Affairs has requested that all Post Offices in CAG A through L act as a burial flag depository in accordance with Post Office Retail Operations Handbook PO-209 and ASM 474.
+Through the program, all retail Post Offices serve as a burial flag repository in accordance with Retail Operations Handbook PO-209 and Administrative Support Manual 474.

-IMPORTANT NOTE: The issue of a flag may not be delayed or refused because additional attached documentation, such as discharge certificate or DD-214 is not available at the time of request, as long as the requestor signs the application certifying eligibility.
+Flag issuance must not be delayed or refused because additional documentation — including discharge paperwork such as a DD Form 214 — is not available at the time of request, as long as the applicant signs VA Form 27-2008, certifying eligibility.